 Why Startups Die #6: Run out of cash after raising capital

-There’s a lot to understand about how VC’s make decisions.
-Even if you raise money from friends and family or angel investors, many companies, particularly those with big tech demands or big market opportunities, will usually need that next round of funding – and many will die on the vine, having met their first stage goals, but unable to meet the next stage.
+There’s a lot to understand about how Venture Capital firms make decisions.
+Even if you raise money from friends and family or angel investors, many companies, particularly those with big tech demands or big market opportunities, will usually need that next round of startup funding – and many will die on the vine, having met their first stage goals, but not knowing how to find investors to meet the next stage demands.

 So, for our sixth reason that startups fail, Run out of cash after raising capital, I’m digging a little deeper into what professional investors want in their investments.

 As mentioned, Stanford’s b-school is studying Venture Capital to better understand how it works, and its role in the economy.
-The Stanford research team has surveyed many VC’s and gathered a lot of data, and they’ve unearthed some juicy info that helps entrepreneurs!
+The Stanford research team has surveyed many VC’s and gathered a lot of data, and they’ve unearthed some juicy info that helps entrepreneurs (and helps entrepreneurs learn how to get investors!)

 “Entrepreneurs, especially in the tech world, have a lot of levers they can use to attract investors.
 But if entrepreneurs are not perceived to be passionate, there’s little chance they’ll get funding, and if they can’t demonstrate that they’re capable and experienced, then VCs will pass.”

 I’ve mentioned before that you really have to know your stuff with potential investors!
-They will be running the numbers in their head, and if they’re a Perfect Investor™, then they will already want the market opportunity you are pursuing – so they will know a LOT about it.
+Before invest in startups, angel investors and venture capital investors will be running the numbers in their head, and if they’re a Perfect Investor™, then they will already want the market opportunity you are pursuing – so they will know a LOT about it.
 They will know the competitors, the regulatory framework (if that’s important), they’ll know about past failures.
 The research backs this up!
 So be prepared to be grilled!!!

 So drawing from the paper, How Do Venture Capitalists Make Decisions?, what do VC’s report are the most important elements in selecting an investment in a startup?